-Gastropub 'Punch Bowl Social' Debuts In The West Loop
+Gastropub 'Punch Bowl Social' debuts in the West Loop

 A new gastropub has opened its doors in the neighborhood.
-The fresh addition to the West Loop, called Punch Bowl Social, is located at 310 N. Green St. (between Jackson Blvd. & Van Buren St).
+The fresh addition to the West Loop, called Punch Bowl Social, is located at 310 N. Green St. (between W. Fulton Market. & W. Wayman St.).

 This new spot--which has multiple locations throughout the country--boasts a 30,000-square-foot space with with a full kitchen and bar, bowling alley, arcade games, karaoke and more.